 Consideration was given to the uncertainty in future RSLC projections, and the ability to adapt this alternative within the 100-year adaptation horizon.
-The 50-yr design water level using the high SLC curve was 7.5 ft, and the 100-yr design water level using the intermediate curve was 8.5 ft.
+As water levels continue to rise, or if they rise more rapidly than currently projected, larger waves will reach the shoreline.
+However, with a crest limited by the runway elevation, the entire structure would eventually be inundated by rising water levels.
 While the timing and magnitude of the projections are uncertain, it is important to consider how this alternative can be adapted as conditions change.
 To increase the level of protection from overtopping, the height of the wall structure would need to be increased.
 For the CRM wall, this would also require an increase in the foundation width of the structure to maintain stability.
 Like the other alternatives, the airport itself would need to be elevated due to the crest elevation constraint.
+Thus, given project area constraints, the structure itself may not be adaptable to account for 100 years of SLC.